-A Craftsman or similar style addition with wood cladding may be differentiated from the original building through the use of a setback, lower roof height, or slightly different windows and cladding.
-For example, if the primary residence is clad in horizontal wood clapboards, consider a wider or narrower horizontal wood siding for the addition.
-A compatible addition to a stucco-clad building may be differentiated from the original building through the use of a setback from the original wall plane, a lower roof height, and slightly different windows.
+A Spanish Colonial Revival or similar style addition may be differentiated from the original building through the use of a setback from the original wall plane, a lower roof height, and slightly different windows.
 For example, if the primary residence has multi-light wood casement windows, consider single-light wood casement windows for the addition.